-Estimation of the assigned value (x)
+Estimation of the assigned value (xpt)

-In order to minimise the influence of out-lying results on the statistical evaluation, the assigned value (= consensus concentration) will typically be estimated using robust statistics as described in ISO 13528:2009-0110.
-In special justifiable cases, the EUPT-Panel may decide to eliminate certain results traceably associated with gross errors (see "Omission or Exclusion of results" below) or to use only the results of a subgroup consisting of laboratories that have repeatedly demonstrated good performance for the specific compound in the past.
+In order to minimise the influence of out-lying results on the statistical evaluation, the assigned value x{pt} (= consensus concentration) will typically be estimated using robust estimate of the participant's mean (x^) as described in ISO 13528:201510.
+In special justifiable cases, the EUPT-

-10 DIN ISO 13528:2009-01, Statistical methods for use in proficiency testing by interlaboratory comparisons, International Organization for Standardization.
+10 DIN ISO 13528:2015, Statistical methods for use in proficiency testing by interlaboratory comparisons, International Organization for Standardization.
 Therein a specific robust method for determination of the consensus mean and standard deviation without the need for removal of deviating results is described (Algorithm A in Annex C).